Nevada vs. Air Force NCAA Football Odds, Plays and Insights | November 19, 2021

 - Nevada has played 10 games, with seven wins against the spread.

-- This season, the Wolf Pack have an against the spread record of 3-3 in their six games as a favorite of 1.5 points or more.
+- This season, the Wolf Pack have an ATS record of 3-3 in their six games as a favorite of 1.5 points or more.

-- Nevada has gone over the point total in 60% of its opportunities this year (six times in 10 games with a set point total).

 - This year, the Wolf Pack have eight turnovers, five fewer than the Falcons have takeaways (13).